XRPLF/xrpl-dev-portal/docs/tutorials/javascript/amm/add-assets-to-amm.md

 This example shows how to:

-1. Deposit `XRP` and issued tokens to an AMM and receive LP tokens.
+1. Deposit assets to an existing AMM and receive LP tokens.
 2. Vote on AMM trading fees.
 3. Check the value of your LP tokens.
-4. Redeem LP Tokens for assets.
+4. Redeem LP tokens for assets in the AMM pair.

 [![Add assets to AMM test harness](/docs/img/quickstart-add-to-amm1.png)](/docs/img/quickstart-add-to-amm1.png)